Places

 Shinjuku·¥

 Fun conveyor belt chain sushi.
 Inexpensive, essentially all-you-can-eat.
-They’re throughout the city.
+They’re throughout the city but this one is our favorite.
+There can be a line so put your name in ahead online.

 Skip It IfYou want a traditional sushi experience.